cisco/mindmeld/source/userguide/deep_neural_nets.rst

 .. note::

-   Install the extra *transformers* requirement by running in the shell:
+   To use pretrained transformer models, install the extra *transformers* requirement by running in the shell:

    :code:`pip install mindmeld[transformers]`

-Using deep neural models on a MindMeld application has some advantages as well as some drawbacks you may want to consider.

-Some advantages:
+Before proceeding to use the deep neural models, consider the following possible advantages and disadvantages of using them in place of traditional machine learning models.

-- **Better overall performance for larger training sets.** Deep models generally outperform traditional machine learning models on training sets with several hundred to a few thousand queries when training from scratch, and with at least few hundred if fine-tuning from a pretrained checkpoint.
+- **Better overall performance for larger training sets.** Deep models generally outperform traditional machine learning models on training sets with several hundreds or thousands of queries when training from scratch, and with at least few hundred if fine-tuning from a pretrained checkpoint.
-- **Minimal feature engineering work.** Unlike traditional machine learning models, deep models require little or no feature engineering work because they infer input features (such as word embeddings).
-Traditional models must take into account several hundred engineered features (n-grams, system entities, and so on), which requires fine-tuning.
-- **Fast training times on GPU devices.** On GPU-enabled devices, deep networks can achieve training times comparable to some of the traditional models in MindMeld.

-Some disadvantages:

-- **Slower training times on CPU devices.** Training time for deep models on CPU-only machines can take much longer than traditional machine learning models.
+- **Slower training and inference times on CPU devices but faster on GPU devices.** Training and inference times for deep models on CPU-only machines can take longer than traditional machine learning models.
+However, on `GPU-enabled devices <https://developer.nvidia.com/deep-learning>`_, the run times of the deep networks can be comparable to some of the traditional models in MindMeld.
-- **Manual hyperparameter tuning.** Mindmeld's deep models don't have automated hyperparameter tuning methods like :sk_api:`sklearn.model_selection.GridSearchCV <sklearn.model_selection.GridSearchCV.html>`, which are available for the traditional ML approaches.
-Parameter tuning for deep neural models is more involved than for traditional machine learning models.
-A good starting point for understanding this subject is Andrej Karpathy's `course notes <https://cs231n.github.io/neural-networks-3/#baby>`_ from the Convolutional Neural Networks for Visual Recognition course at Stanford University.
+- **Minimal feature engineering work but manual hyperparameter tuning.** Unlike traditional machine learning models, deep models require little or no feature engineering work because they infer input features (such as word embeddings).
+Traditional models must take into account several hundred engineered features (n-grams, system entities, and so on), which requires fine-grained tuning.
+On the flip side, Mindmeld's deep models don't have automated hyperparameter tuning methods like :sk_api:`sklearn.model_selection.GridSearchCV <sklearn.model_selection.GridSearchCV.html>`, which are available for their traditional counterparts.
+While the default hyperparameters for MindMeld's deep neural models work well across datasets, you can further tune them and a good starting point to understand this subject better is Andrej Karpathy's `course notes <https://cs231n.github.io/neural-networks-3/#baby>`_ from the Convolutional Neural Networks for Visual Recognition course at Stanford University.
 - **Larger disk storage required.** While deep neural models can have a similar disk storage footprint to their traditional counterparts, depending on your data, it is not uncommon for them to require more disk storage space.

 .. note::

-   To use deep neural networks instead of traditional machine learning models, simply make few modifications to the classifier configuration dictionaries for all or selected classifiers in your app's ``config.py``.
+   - To use deep neural networks instead of traditional machine learning models in your MindMeld application, simply make few modifications to the classifier configuration dictionaries for all or selected classifiers in your app's ``config.py``.
+   - To make modifications to selected domains or intents, recollect that you can implement the :ref:`get_intent_classifier_config() <get_intent_classifier_config>` and :ref:`get_entity_recognizer_config() <get_entity_recognizer_config>` functions respectively in your app's ``config.py`` for a finer-grained control.

 In the following sections, different model architectures and their configurable parameters are outlined.